 - Auto expenses (car related deductions)

 2. It is official and formal (Government Tenders / Contracts / Imports or Exports)

 When registering a PTY you become a formal entity which can trade separately from its owners.
-As a business entity (with its own name and bank account) you can then apply for Tenders, sign Contracts and trade internationally (for Imports and Exports you need a permit).
+As a business entity (with its own name and bank account) you can then apply for Tenders, sign Contracts and trade internationally (for Imports and Exports you need an Import Export License).